The School of History has seven MA programmes:

 - MA in Medieval HistoryMA in Medieval History

 - MA in History

 - MA in Strategic Studies (online only)

+Its success in nurturing postgraduate studies reflects its strong research and public profile.
 It is a key contributor to collaborative MAs with other academic units including:

 The School also offers MRes, MPhil and PhD programmes as well as the Masters Qualifying Examination in History and the Higher Diploma in Arts in History.